himmAllRight/himmAllRight-source/content/post/auto-podman-run-systemd.md

 ```

 After saving the changes, I removed my old jellyfin container, reloaded the
-unit files (as described in the previous post), and restarted to machine to
+unit files (using `systemctl --user daemon-reload`, as described in the
+previous post), and restarted the machine to determine what would need tweaking
-figure out what needed to be modified for my service file.
+when writing *my* service file.

 However, I never made my own service file, or even edited the generated one
 again.
-It appears to work just fine after making those few tweaks.
-So, this
+It appeared to work just fine after making those few tweaks.
+For the
-has been my second post that ended up having a much smaller scope than
+second time in a row, I have a much simpler post than originally intended,
-expected, thanks to the tooling around `podman`.
+due to the tooling around `podman`.
+I'm okay with that.

 ## Conclusion

 While the solution still isn't 100% *perfect* (containers sometimes don't
 destroy themselves, and I still have to login for the service to auto start
-up) it has been working great for me.
-Using `run --rm` to start new
+up) it has overall been working great for me.
+I no longer have to worry about uuids,
-containers every time, and destroy themselves at shutdown, means I no longer
-have to worry about uuids.
-When I encounter an issue, I just stop the
+so when I encounter an issue, I stop the container, and it kills itself,
-container, and it kills itself, allowing the service to bring up a fresh one
+and then the service to bring up a fresh one online.
+Fast and simple.
-online.
-Simple.